Abstract Submissions have now closed.

 Please prepare your Abstracts in accordance with the following guidelines.

-To submit an abstract, please click here and follow the instructions.
 Please note that it is compulsory to include all authors with their affiliation and valid email addresses.

 By submitting the abstract, the author concedes (1) and is the work of the named authors, who all agree to be listed as co-authors and (2) that the experiments have been conducted under the appropriate legal authority.
 Make sure that the author or one of the co-authors is present at the conference and will present the publication either as an oral communication or a poster.
 Failure to present the work after the abstract has been published on-line will result in rejection of abstracts from this particular laboratory in the following years.